twbs/bootstrap-npm-starter/README.md

 - Single HTML page (`index.html`) to demonstrate how to include Bootstrap.
 - Includes [Bootstrap](https://getbootstrap.com) (currently using v4.6.2) source files via npm.
 - Includes [Bootstrap Icons](https://icons.getbootstrap.com) (v1.9.1), which includes over 1,800 icons available as SVGs and web fonts.
-- npm scripts (see `package.json`) for compiling and autoprefixing Sass, watching for changes, and starting a basic local server.
+- npm scripts (see `package.json`) for compiling and autoprefixing Sass, watching for changes, and starting a local server with live reload.
 - Example stylesheet (`scss/starter.scss`) highlighting two ways to include and customize Bootstrap.
 - Example JavaScript file (`assets/js/starter.js`) showing how to import all of Bootstrap, or just the parts you need.